dittoeth/docs/docs/technical/misc.md

 Technical concepts that don't readily fit into any other category and/or temporary staging place for ideas to be placed in another section later

-## shortRecord Id DOS Protection

-`shortRecordIdCounter` is a uint8 (max 255) for struct packing/gas saving purposes but can overflow relatively easily.
-A malicious actor can create the max number of shortRecords and prevent matching by flooding the orderbook with short orders that overflow `shortRecordIdCounter` upon creation of the next `shortRecord`.

-To counteract this behavior the `shortRecord` in position 254 is modified/blended anytime a new `shortRecord` would have been created with a `shortRecordIdCounter` greater than 254.
-Usage is restricted to 254 (as opposed to 255) for the following reasons:

-1. Position 255 can be used as a flag and `shortRecordIdCounter` can completely stay within uint8.
-This avoids needing to use uint16 in memory which can introduce new errors.
-In other words, instead of having to check `uint16 id < 256` the smaller check `uint8 id < 255` is used because the last position 255 is sacrificed.
-2. Within the function `createShortRecord()` in LibShortRecord.sol if 255 is a valid `shortRecordIdCounter` then the function would need to add checks for if `shortRecord` 255 is being created for the first time or simply being modified.
-When position 255 is instead only used as a flag, the function automatically knows that the `shortRecord` in position 254 is already created and can call `fillShortRecord()` appropriately.

-The design choice to always modify the `shortRecord` in position 254 (as opposed to whatever is next to HEAD) reduces the complexity and gas costs associated with `setShortRecordIds()` function in LibShortRecord.sol.
-If any `shortRecord` in the position of `HEAD.nextId` can be filled by overflow `shortOrders` then every `shortRecord` can potentially be modified by multiple `shortOrders.` To prevent this, only the `shortRecord` in position 254 is modifiable by multiple `shortOrders`.
-This way the function `setShortRecordIds()` can operate under the simple assumption that (for every `shortRecordIdCounter` besides id 254) only one `shortOrder` points to one `shortRecord`.
-To account for the special treatment of `shortRecordIdCounter` 254 the natural re-use of `shortRecordIdCounter` 254 is prohibited even after it has been closed, eliminating the need to implement extra logic regarding `prevId/nextId` specifically for `shortRecordIdCounter` 254.
-Additionally, reserving position 254 allows a user to always know where "overflow" `shortOrders` will be filled.

-Note that the max number of distinct shortRecords per address is 253 (254 - SHORT_STARTING_ID + 1).

-## Combine flagged shortRecords

-There are no flag restrictions on `combineShorts()` but if there is a flag on any of the `shortRecords`, the resulting c-ratio must be high enough to remove the flag.
-The purpose is to prevent a user from prematurely removing a flag from a `shortRecord` by combining it with another non-flagged `shortRecord`.

-However, if a `shortRecord` is eligible to be flagged but hasn't been, there are no c-ratio requirements for the resulting `shortRecord` for these reasons:

-1. Many low CR `shortRecords` vs 1 doesn't make a difference to the health of the system
-2. Having fewer low CR `shortRecords` is actually better and easier to manage/liquidate
-3. A user might want to increase the collateral for all of their flaggable `shortRecords` at once (after combining)

 ## Note about Ditto rates

 The amount of ditto tokens minted in a given time period is virtually guaranteed be less than the total amount of ditto tokens available to mint for these reasons: